kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 ## Design Details

-### Background

-`runtime.Scheme` maps Go types to GVKs and back:
-`gvkToType map[GVK]reflect.Type` (many GVKs → one type is allowed) and `typeToGVK map[reflect.Type][]GVK` (one type → many GVKs is *also* allowed and already used, e.g. by unversioned `metav1` types registered across every version).
-Conversion is dispatched in `Scheme.convertToVersion` (`staging/src/k8s.io/apimachinery/pkg/runtime/scheme.go`), which looks up the candidate kinds for the source type, asks the target `GroupVersioner` which kind is wanted, allocates a destination via `s.New(gvk)`, and runs the registered conversion function.

-conversion-gen already emits `unsafe.Pointer` casts for memory-identical fields, so the *field copy* is cheap; the residual cost is the destination allocation plus the dispatch and per-call scratch allocations.

-## Migration Step 0
+### Phase 1: Make the internal types memory-identical to the stable served version

+This is our v1.37 goal

-Make the internal types memory-identical to the storage version.
-This drops allocations for list requests from O(n) to O(1) and early benchmarks suggest the memory reduction may be up to 60% for large pod lists, better than our target of 46%.
+This drops allocations for list requests from O(n) to O(1) and early benchmarks suggest the memory reduction may be up to 60% for large pod lists and is where we expect the vast majority of the performance and scale benefits will be.

+#### Step 1:

-The work here involves making the internal type field-for-field identical, the main complexity is:
+Make the internal type field-for-field identical, the main complexity is:

 - `core.PodSpec -> v1.PodSpec` (this is also the was we get the biggest scale impact by optimizing)
 - `runtime.Object -> RawExtension`
 - A few fields that are round-tripped through annotations

+#### Step 2:

+Introduce guardrails to prevent internal types from becoming needlessly differen than the stable served version.

+We plan to modify conversion-gen to track differences between the types and require exemptions for differences.

+This is important to prevent accidental performance regressions.
+Today we already have many memory-identical types and are planning to make pod and other high traffic APIs memory-identical.
+If any of those types become different than the performance will regress.

+### Phease 2: Remove internal types

+This is our goal for v.1.38+

-### Migration Step 1
+#### Step 1

 Once we have structurally-identical resource, the internal type definitions can be replaced by aliases to the storage version: